 The mission of CACD is to serve as the unified voice for the Conservation Districts of Colorado; facilitating outreach, education, and support of landowners in their stewardship of natural resources.

-provide local leadership - During the Dust Bowl, local leadership was needed to coordinate efforts and tie activities to local conditions, needs, and priorities.
+Is the State Association that assists the Colorado Conservation Districts with education and outreach and acts as their voice at the Capitol.
+During the Dust Bowl Era, local leadership was needed to coordinate efforts and tie activities to local conditions, needs, and priorities.
 In May 1937, the State legislature passed an act that established Conservation Districts in Colorado to represent private and public landowners.

 Provides support to every county in Colorado through the 74 Conservation Districts that work with their local landowners and local communities.
 The districts are grouped into ten geographical regions, known as watersheds.
 The mission of Colorado’s 74 Conservation Districts is to provide leadership for the conservation of natural resources to their stakeholders and their communities to ensure the health, safety, and general welfare of the citizens of the State through a responsible conservation ethic.